harrisjose/blog/src/pages/cache-dedupe-api/index.md

 - request-cache
 - api
 - front-end
-- frameworks

 ---
 Caching and de-duping HTTP requests helps [facilitate local reasoning](https://sophiebits.com/2020/01/01/fast-maintainable-db-patterns.html "Fast and maintainable patterns for fetching from a database - Sophie Alpert").
 This means that you think about a part of your code in isolation, without holding the entire system in your head.
 I'll get into more of why this has a huge impact on the way you code at the end of this post.

 ## Caching responses

-First, we need a way to insert requests into the cache.
+A class works well here since our cache contains an object to store requests and methods to add and remove requests from it.
+The **_createRequest_** method generates a unique key for the request and inserts it into the cache.

 ```javascript
 class Cache {